 The webinar provided an overview of recent enhancements to Sapphire as well as upcoming deployments, with a focus on the Select and Post Award modules.
 Associated changes to the management of award and post award processes were also highlighted, and new Sapphire functionality was demonstrated.

-A copy of the webinar slides are available to download.
+A copy of the webinar slides is available in the Downloads section below.

 Further information on topics covered in the webinar, including instructions for completing award and post award tasks in Sapphire, is available on the Sapphire Help page and in the Sapphire Knowledge Base.